 The regents seek restitution, costs of suit and damages for violations of the California False Claims Act, common law fraud and conspiracy to commit common law fraud, negligent misrepresentation, and professional negligence.

-Defendants include California Clinical Trials; Kare Foods doing business as Studio Pharmacy; Pharma Pro Solutions; Excel RX doing business as Excel Care Pharmacy and 17 named people and Does 1 to 50.
+Defendants include California Clinical Trials; Kare Foods doing business as Studio Pharmacy; Pharma Pro Solutions; and Excel RX doing business as Excel Care Pharmacy.

 The regents are represented by Hailyn Chen with Munger, Tolles & Olson.